shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 ### Displaying the channel Frequency

-Press and hold the **Black button** to display the Rx and Tx frequency in both DMR and FM modem.
+Press and hold the **Black button** to display the Rx and Tx frequency in both DMR and FM mode.

 ### Displaying FM specific channel information